GrahamCobb/tidy-inbox-imap/README.md

 A filter procedure can be specified to remove message ids from processing during the action.
-It has to be a perl subroutine which accepts a (scalar) reference to the Net::IMAP::Simple object for the connection followed by the list of message ids.
+It has to be a perl subroutine which accepts a (scalar) reference to the Net::IMAP::Simple object for the connection followed by a user-specified scalar value (which may be undef) followed by the list of message ids.
 It must return the list of message ids to be processed, even if it is unchanged.

 An example filter procedure is `filter_sort_by_date` in the main script source.